 The grouping of species into habitats was also considered.
-In the 2017 ICM, a box in ICM-LAVegMod was assigned a habitat type based on the species with the greatest cover.
+In the 2017 ICM, a grid cell in ICM-LAVegMod was assigned a habitat type based on the species with the greatest cover.
 It was proposed for 2023 ICM that the habitat type be assigned based on the cover weighted average score assigned to each species (Table 17).
 The weighted average score, developed by Visser et al. (2002), was assigned based on the abundance (or cover) of each species in each habitat type as reported by Chabreck (1970).
 Plants primarily occurring in fresh areas are assigned a score of 0.25.
 Plants that occur almost equally in both fresh and intermediate marshes are assigned a score of 1.5.
 Plants primarily occurring in intermediate are assigned a score of 7.15.
 Plants that occur almost equally in both intermediate and brackish marshes are assigned a score of 11.5.
-Plants primarily occurring in score of 11.5.
 Plants that occur almost equally in both brackish and saline marshes are assigned a score of 17.5.
 Plants that occur almost equally in both brackish and saline marshes are assigned a score of 17.5.
 Plants that occur almost equally in both brackish and saline marshes are assigned a score of 17.5.
+Plants that occur almost equally in both brackish and saline marshes are assigned a score of 17.5.
 Plants primarily occurring in saline areas are assigned a score of 24.
-Then a vegetation box of LAVegMod could be assigned a marsh class based on weighted average score (Table 18).
+Then a grid cell of ICM-LAVegMod could be assigned a marsh class based on weighted average score (Table 18).